theticketfairy/tf-checkout-react-native/README.md

 `getUserProfile` Fetches the user profile information.

 `registerNewUser` Registers a new user.
+Returns accessTokens data.

 `checkoutOrder` Performs the checkout.